 Made with black vodka and champagne, this Black Magic cocktail is dark and spooky.

-And then there’s this Amortentia Potion Cocktail, which brings the scary love potion to life in this color-changing drink.
+And then there’s this Amortentia Potion Cocktail, which brings the scary love potion to life in this color-changing

 One sip of a Floo Powder Cocktail and hopefully you don’t wind up where you’re not supposed to be.
 Or worse, splinched!

-This green Polyjuice Potion looks absolutely frightful and I really hope you don’t turn into a cat if you drink it.
+This green Polyjuice Potion looks absolutely frightful and I really hope you don’t turn into a cat if you

 And this Deathly Hallows Cocktail looks absolutely haunting but I love it.